 - Install a window guard across every window in the room.
 These will prevent a toddler from falling out of the window or getting outside.
 Installing a window stop will also prevent the window from opening more than a few inches.
 Avoid putting chairs or low dressers near a window to avoid a climbing risk

 - Ensure window coverings are safe.
-Ideally, window blinds should either be cordless or have a safety device which controls cord access.
+Ideally, window blinds should either be cordless or have a safety device that controls cord access.
 Don’t install curtains that have beads or other items which could fall off and pose a choking risk.
 Make sure all window hardware is securely attached to the wall to prevent it from falling on a toddler

 - Avoid bringing floor lamps into the room as they are easily knocked over.
 Don’t put table lamps on surfaces with tablecloths, as these are easily pulled off.
 Make sure the bottom of table lamps have non-slip pads installed